hebowei2000/Pattern-recognition-assignment/README.md

 # Pattern recognition assignment-Part 1
-This part utilize the perceptron model and neural network model to achieve the classfication task on UCI/ICS dataset.
+This part utilizes the perceptron model and neural network model to complete the classfication task on UCI/ICS dataset.
 Besides, single hidden layer autoencoder and multi hidden layer autoencoder are implemented.
 This work is totally based on basic python libs like numpy and pandas.
-Nomodern deep learning frameworks like pytorch/tensorflow/Mxnet/Keras are employed.
+No modern deep learning frameworks like pytorch/tensorflow/Mxnet/Keras are employed.

 ## Classifier